 Pro #1: It helps those with celiac disease, gluten intolerance (sensitivity) and wheat allergies

-A gluten-free diet is not only safe and healthful but medically necessary for those with celiac disease and non-celiac gluten sensitivity.
+A gluten-free diet is not only safe and healthful but medically necessary for people with celiac disease and non-celiac gluten sensitivity.

 “A gluten-free diet is necessary for those with celiac disease, an autoimmune response to gluten that causes severe inflammation of the small intestine, causing belly pain, nausea and/or diarrhea,” Shupe said.
 “If you have celiac disease, you can’t have gluten in any form and have to follow a gluten-free diet for life.”